 - Reiterate selling based on value, not price

 After doing so, our client began getting 90 percent of what they asked for when, in the past, they historically achieved just 50 percent of their ask.

 Continuing to educate and condition customers regarding your pricing initiatives is just as important as training your staff.
 The first time you cave when a customer pushes back, threatening to take their business elsewhere, you have set a precedent that will ultimately set your pricing initiative up for failure.

 Think of it like giving in to a child because they were crying after being told “no.” If you roll prices back even once, you have taught your customer not to take your increases seriously.
 The better behavior is to remain respectful and professional while sticking to the increase.

 There is obviously risk, and you may even lose a small amount of business.
 But we believe the bigger risk is backing off and setting a precedent for price locks.

 The Bottom Line

 While every industry’s preferred communication and tolerance for price increases differ, we often favor open communication, stating your case for value.
 Price increases do not need to be scary.
-To begin raising prices fearlessly, get our free eBook, “B2B Pricing Without Fear” by clicking here.
+To begin raising prices fearlessly, contact us.